Skip to main content

 Exposure prone procedure (EPP) clearance

-EPP healthcare workers must have:
+EPP healthcare workers must have one of the following:

-• EPP certification, or
+• EPP certification

 • evidence of relevant blood test results from an ‘Identified Validated Sample’ (IVS)